zanton123/HaSAPPy/RunninHaSAPPy.md

 	@7I) N
 ```

 To summaries the results of multiple parameters and to provide a ranking of the most promising candidates, genes can be sorted by an outlier test (for details on the Outlier analysis refer to HaSAPPy manual).
-If you are marking ‘Y’, you will activate this analysis and the outlier factor will be available for the following modules.
+Entering `Y` in the input field below activates this feature and the outlier factor will be available for further steps of the analysis (eg include in output tables, and 3D parameter distribution plots).
 ```
 Perform Outlier analysis(mark ‘Y’ or ’N’):
 @7J) Y
 ```

 Among the parameters selected for the GroupAnalyis, you can mark those one that you want to use for derivation of the Outlier value.
-Compile these tasks only if you activated the Outlier option in the previous task
+These input fields are only required if the Outlier option was activated:
 ```
 Parameters used for Outlier analysis (Fill this part just if marked ‘Y’ to the previously task):
 	Type of parameters analysed (mark ‘Y’ or ’N’):